saulpierotti/markdown_notebook/AG.md

 * During the addition of a nucleotide, a proton is released
 * If I add nucleotides one at a time, I can sense the pH change due to the many protons released by the clones
 * If I have multiple nucleotides of the same type in a row, I get a stronger signal
-* Regions with a stretch of the same nucleotide, called omopolymeric, it is difficult to exactly count the number of nucleotides
+* Regions with a stretch of the same nucleotide are called omopolymeric
-* fastq is a fasta file with additional information attached
+	* It is difficult to exactly count the number of nucleotides in these regions
 * The raw data produced is called ionogram
 * We use universal adapters with a specific portion to amplify the DNA fragments
 * The machine is called ion or proton torrent